 On his ninth birthday a boy receives many presents.
 Two of them first seem to be less important: an old cupboard from his brother and a little Indian figure made of plastic from his best ...
 See full summary »

 The Borrowers are four-inch high "little people" who live under the floorboards.
-When the owner of the house they live in dies and evil realtor Ocious Potter wants to destroy the house to build luxury apartments on its place, they start to fight him with the help of the son of house owner, Pete.
+When the owner of the house they live in dies and her evil lawyer Ocious P. Potter wants to destroy the house to build luxury apartments in its place, they start to fight him with the help of the son of house owner, Pete.
 Written by

 Was this review helpful to you?